Update: We are now accepting submissions on our ConfTool submission site.

 With this new track we invite proposals for interactive sessions that are specifically tailored for a virtual environment.
 We invite you to draw on your experiences with virtual conferences and online learning to propose a globally accessible remote session that is active and informative.
 This is an opportunity to be creative and show how advancements in technology can help transform and shape how we collaborate in the future.

-With this new track, we hope to extend the reach of our popular Sessions for Interaction and Engagement into the virtual realm.
+With this new track, we hope to extend the reach of our popular Workshops and Sessions for Interaction and Engagement into the virtual realm.
 This requires a shift in thinking away from physical events, and instead focusing on the unique capabilities and benefits of remote media.
 Think broadly!

 Proposal that span one, two or even three sessions will be considered if the format so warrants.
 For example, imagine two sessions held a few days apart so participants can be introduced to a situation or goal (e.g. analysis of a large data set, or interpretations of a video clip) and later meet to share their results and compare approaches.